mikeyobrien/mycoder/packages/cli/README.md

 ## Features

-- 🤖 **AI-Powered**: Leverages Anthropic's Claude API for intelligent coding assistance
+- 🤖 **AI-Powered**: Leverages Anthropic's Claude and OpenAI models for intelligent coding assistance
 - 🛠️ **Extensible Tool System**: Modular architecture with various tool categories
 - 🔄 **Parallel Execution**: Ability to spawn sub-agents for concurrent task processing
 - 📝 **Self-Modification**: Can modify code, it was built and tested by writing itself